-Fallowfield Brow refers to that gentle rise in Wilmslow Road between Old Hall Lane and the entrance to Owens Park, the University Fallowfield Campus.
+Fallowfield Brow refers to that gentle rise in Wilmslow Road between Brighton Grove and the entrance to Owens Park, the University Fallowfield Campus.

-The endless number of different photographs taken in this area must have been for some good reason, the pleasure of sitting here amongst the trees with only trams & horsedrawn traffic with a distinct rural air is clearly indicated in the pictures below.
-The 'Boulevards' appear to have been created round about the time, (1907-10) that the City Council acquired the Platt Hall estate.
+The endless number of different photographs taken in this area must have been for some good reason.
+It seemed to have been a busy pedestrian route, but clearly the pleasure of sitting here amongst the trees, (look at the seats around each tree trunk!), with only trams & horsedrawn trafficgives a distinct rural air which is obvious in the pictures below.

 The souvenir booklet published on the day that Platt Fields Park was opened referred to the, 'Gloomy high brick walls of the eighteenth century have been removed and light iron railings substituted.
 A wide promenade now adorns the Wilmslow Road frontage, where the fine old trees have been carefully preserved and surrounded with seats.
 A view of the park is thus opened out to the thousands of citizens who daily pass along the Wilmslow Road'